 Over the last few months I’ve been gradually creating my own she shed, ever since I gave up cajoling Misery Guts and the kids to come to our allotment with me and I adopted it as my own private bolthole.

 Previously a place we stored gardening tools, a hose and a paddling pool, the shed is now my very own version of a man cave where I can sit and read a magazine, sip (hot) tea and eat a sandwich in peace without being interrupted 10,000 times.

-Google ‘she sheds’ and you’ll find sheds with chandeliers, sumptuous sofas and full-on drapes, but, as I discovered, a she shed needn’t cost a fortune to create, so I thought I’d share what I did.
+Google ‘she sheds’ and you’ll find sheds with chandeliers, sumptuous sofas and full-on drapes.
+You can even buy your own She Shed sign, and there are all sorts of styles and designs you can choose from to personalise your she shed for you.
+A she shed needn’t cost a fortune to create, so I thought I’d share what I did.